Center for the Advancement of Science in Space: Research

 The US National Lab conducts research in life sciences, physical sciences, technology development and remote sensing for a wide variety of academic, government and commercial users.

 Researchers choose to conduct experiments in space because of the unique effects that microgravity, or weightlessness, has on physical and biological phenomena.
 Not only does microgravity give researchers greater sensitivity in measurements of phenomena and characteristics in many fields, but the National Lab also offers the unique ability to observe its long-term effects on a wide variety of organisms, ranging from bacteria to humans.

 Another benefit of experimenting in space is the exposure of materials to its extreme conditions, including the large amounts of radiation and hot and cold temperature cycling.
 The knowledge of how these conditions influence materials allows researchers to manufacture long-life reliable components used on Earth.

 The National Lab also has unique remote sensing capabilities.
-The orbital path of the ISS travels over the regions of Earth that contain more than 90 percent of the Earth's population, giving scientists a unique view of our planet.
+The orbital path of the ISS travels over the regions of Earth that contain more than 90 percent of the Earth's population, giving scientists a unique view of the planet.
 In addition to the view, the ISS also provides better spatial resolution and variable lighting conditions as compared to the orbits of typical Earth observation satellites, which pass over the same area at the same time every day.

 Education initiatives

 CASIS was chosen by NASA to both manage the National Lab and develop education programs that will motivate students to pursue careers in science, technology, engineering and mathematics (STEM) industries.

 To encourage STEM education and interest, the National Lab supports hands-on, problem-based learning opportunities that transition the ISS research into real-world settings for K-12 students.
 The National Lab also funds student internships and teacher fellowships, and supports teacher professional development training in STEM-related areas.

 In 2016, CASIS developed a program called Space Station Explorers, a community of educators and organizations that provide programs, activities and lesson plans for students who are interested in the ISS.

-The Space Station Explorers program includes opportunities for students to launch their own projects into space.
+The Space Station Explorers Program includes opportunities for students to launch their own projects into space.
 Some of the Space Station Explorer experiments have allowed students to observe genetic changes in astronauts' DNA, learn how bacteria grows differently in space, and track the development of tadpoles into four-legged frogs.